Jason DaSilva: Diagnosis and When I Walk Trilogy

 released theatrically and broadcast as the opening film for the 2014 season on the POV strand of PBS, received numerous awards and as of 2018, is available for viewing on Amazon Prime.

 In 2015, When I Walk won an Emmy Award for Outstanding Informational Programming – Long Form, News & Documentary.

 In 2019, the sequel to When I Walk was released, When We Walk, which follows Jason's life as he deals with his MS and fights to stay close with his son.
 The film is based on his New York Times op-ed "Mapping the Disability Trap".
 It premiered at the Hot Docs Film Festival, won best documentary at the Center for Asian American Media's CAAMFest, and had its New York debut at the Human Rights Watch Film Festival.
 DaSilva's third and final film in his documentarily trilogy on disability was titled When They Walk.

 Personal

-As depicted in When I Walk, DaSilva met Alice Cook in 2010 at a multiple sclerosis support group.
-They had a son, Jase DaSilva, in 2013.
+DaSilva has a son, Jase DaSilva, born in 2013.